George Budgen (1826-1893), Anne Maria Baker (1826-1873) and Margaret Cole (1835-1903)

 The Brighton Gazette of 20 February 1862 reported a somewhat less exciting event: “A most impudent and daring robbery took place last week at the Horse and Groom Inn, Islingword Road.
 Mr G Budgen, the landlord, gave a ball to his friends and customers, and a bedroom adjacent to the ballroom was used a washing room.
 In the course of the evening two young men were seen loitering suspiciously in the room, and on the following morning the landlord discovered that the lock of a drawer, containing money, had been picked, and £20 had been abstracted and carried off.”

 George’s wife Ann died young in 1873.
-Various Brighton street directories list George at the Horse and Groom from the late 1850s to 1874 but there are gaps in the books available both before and after those years.
-The 1876 Page’s Directory lists George Budgen (jun) at the Horse and Groom, suggesting that one of his sons took over as landlord.
-Today it’s a cafe-bar known as Village.
+Various Brighton street directories listed George at the Horse and Groom from the late 1850s to 1874 but there are gaps in the books available both before and after those years.
+The 1876 Page’s Directory listed George Budgen Jnr at the Horse and Groom, suggesting that one of his sons had taken over as landlord.
+Today the pub is a cafe-bar known as Village.

 George and Ann Maria’s children were:

-- Ann Maria Budgen (1852-1892).
+- Anne Maria Budgen (1852-1892).
 Baptised at St Peter’s in Preston, Sussex, Annie married Brighton-born engineer Arthur Every in Wandsworth, now South London, in 1870.
-They had a child but both of the parents died young – Arthur in 1882.
+They had a child, settled in Battersea but both died young – Arthur in 1882 and Anne in 1892.

 - George Budgen (1854-????).
 Born in Patcham, Sussex, George was recorded as a carpenter in 1871 and married young widow Margaret Cole (nee Jones) in 1876 – by which time he was a publican.
 I’ve not traced them after this.

 - Elizabeth Budgen (1857-1885).
-Elizabeth married publican Frank James Morton (sometimes Moreton) in Rochester Row, Westminster.
-He became the landlord of the Morton’s Hotel at Queens Street, Brighton (now called the Hope and Ruin).
-Elizabeth died young and Frank remarried, living until 1938.
+Elizabeth married publican Frank James Morton (sometimes Moreton) in St Stephen’s, Westminster, in 1876.
+He succeeded his father in becoming the landlord of the Morton’s Hotel at Queens Street, Brighton (now called the Hope and Ruin).
+The couple had children but Elizabeth died young in 1885.
+Frank remarried and lived until 1938.

 - Henry Richard Budgen (1865-1929).
-Born in Brighton, Henry became a solicitor’s clerk and married Marion Dunk in 1889.
-They raised a family together in the Brighton area but she died in Brighton Asylum in 1907.
-A year later he married Emily Caroline Gore and the 1911 census recorded the family in Ilford, Essex.
+Baptised in Brighton, Henry became a solicitor’s clerk and married Hastings-born Mary Ann Dunk in the Brighton suburb of Prestonville in 1889.
+She often used the middle name Charlotte after her mother and also went by the name Marion.
+They raised a family together in the Brighton area but in 1904 she was committed to the Brighton Asylum.
+Mary Ann died in 1907.
+A year later Henry married Brighton-born Emily Caroline Gore Clarke and the 1911 census recorded the family in Ilford, Essex.
 Henry died in Essex in 1929.
 Emily lived until 1965.

 - Arthur Stanley Budgen (1867-1916).
-Also born in Brighton, Arthur followed his brother William to Manchester.
-He married Margaret Chadwick (probably born Wood) in 1900 and became a publican.
+Baptised in Brighton, Arthur followed his brother William to Manchester to become a waiter in his pub.
+He then married Margaret Chadwick there in 1900 and became a beer and wine retailer in Openshaw.
 She died in 1915, Arthur a year later.